deadlyvipers/dojo_rules/introduction.md

 Hi!
 This is my introduction.
+I like code school Javascript Path.

 I'm a soft-skilled ninja.